Watmonitor

 Do I need web hosting to run Watmonitor on my own server?

-Yes, to run Watmonitor independently, you will need either local or internet web hosting.
-In order to execute the PHP scripts for Watmonitor, your server must have Apache or NGINX installed.
-Ensure that you are using PHP version 5.6 to 7, as Watmonitor is not compatible with PHP version 8.
+Yes, to run Watmonitor, you will need either local or internet web hosting.
+In order to execute the PHP scripts for Watmonitor, your server must have Apache (HTTPD) or NGINX service installed.
+Watmonitor has been tested and works on PHP versions 7 to 8.4.

 Is it difficult to configure the web application for Watmonitor?